RogueTensor/bitagent_subnet/README.md

 - Q&A with RAG, Cascading Summarization (map reduce) and Chain of Code
 - User provides their own data
 - No API requirements
-- Powers a discord bot and web application
+- Powers discord bots and web applications

 ---